friendly-bits/geoip-shell/Documentation/DETAILS.md

 3. geoip-shell-owrt-mk-fw-include.tpl
 2. geoip-shell-owrt-fw-include.tpl

+### Optional script
+This script is intended for checks before installation.
+It does not get installed.
+1. check-ip-in-source.sh

 ### User interface
 The scripts intended as user interface are **geoip-shell-install.sh**, **geoip-shell-uninstall.sh**, **geoip-shell-manage.sh** and **check-ip-in-source.sh**.
 All the other scripts are intended as a back-end.
 If you just want to install and move on, you only need to run the -install script.
 After installation, the user interface is provided by running "geoip-shell", which is a symlink to the -manage script.